Udupi, Karnataka

 Each unit of 600 MW capacities has one sub critical coal fired steam generator connected to a reheat type condensing steam turbine and generator with sea water cooled condenser and all other required auxiliaries.

 Each steam turbine is of 3000 rpm, tandem compound, single re-heat, condensing type machine with extractions for regenerative feed water heating.
-The turbine would be designed for main stream pressure of 170 kg/cm2 (a) and inlet temperature of 537°C
+The turbine is designed for mainstream pressure of 170 kg/cm2 (a) and inlet temperature of 537°C.

 Power Evacuation

-The power generated is evacuated at two levels i.e. 220 KV and 400 KV.KPTCL has already commissioned the 220 KV transmission lines from the UPCL power plant to the substation at Kemar at a distance of 25 km.
-KPTCL is presently implementing the 400 KV transmission line from the UPCL plant to the PGCIL substation at Hassan located about 180 km from the UPCL plant.
+The power generated is evacuated at two levels i.e. 220 kV and 400 kV.
+Karnataka Power Transmission Company Ltd. (KPTCL) has commissioned the 220 KV transmission lines from the UPCL power plant to the substation at Kemar at a distance of 25 km.

 Achievements